-Storm rips through southern Maine, leaving more than 20,000 without power
+Storm rips through southern Maine, leaving more than 25,000 without power

 Bowdoin College Director of Safety and Security Randy Nichols tweeted, “Power is out on the north side of campus.
 Trees are down near Druckenmiller, Dudley Coe, and Sills Hall.
 Sills Drive is blocked with tree on power lines.
 No injuries reported.”

+The utility tweeted at 2:30 p.m. that it is deploying more repair crews to Cumberland, Sagadahoc and Lincoln counties.
+Those crews are working with local emergency management agencies to clear trees blocking roads and repair power lines.

+By 2:30 p.m., the most severe weather had moved eastward from Cumberland, Sagadahoc and Androscoggin counties.

-Waltz said he had not yet heard when to expect power to return, but said he suspected it would be awhile given the number of outages.
+Waltz said he had not yet heard when to expect power to return but said he suspected it would be awhile given the number of outages.

 This story will be updated.